JordanShurmer/jordan-shurmer-family/README.md

 Development
 -----------

-This is a Zola project, so you can use Zola to serve the site from `localhost` while working on it.
+This is an [11ty](https://11ty.io) project, so you can use `eleventy` to serve the site from `localhost` while working on it.

 ```
-zola serve
+eleventy --serve
 ```

 Building
 --------

-Built as a static site, using [Zola](https://www.getzola.org).
+Built as a static site, using Eleventy

 ```
-# set the base_url to //jordan.shurmer.family (protocol agnostic)
-zola build -u //jordan.shurmer.family
+eleventy
 ```